-The amounts of other liabilities as at 31 December 2019 for the purposes of the financial statements and Solvency II are as follows:
+The amounts of other liabilities as at 31 December 2020 for the purposes of the financial statements and Solvency II are as follows:

 Balance sheet: Other Liabilities (mio EUR) Notes Statutory accounts valuation Solvency II valuation

-Subordinated Liabilities а 6.94 7.42
+Subordinated Liabilities а 6.94 7.46

-Provisions for other risks and charges b 5.64 5.64
+Provisions for other risks and charges b 7.08 7.08

-Provisions for taxation 0.85 0.85
+Provisions for taxation 2.64 2.64

-Other provisions 4.79 4.79
+Other provisions 4.44 4.44

-Creditors с 77.25 77.25
+Creditors с 49.44 49.44

-Accruals and deferred income d 0.73 0.73
+Accruals and deferred income d 0.60 0.60

-Deferred Tax liabilities е - 1.11
+Deferred Tax liabilities е - 8.63

-Total of other liabilities 90.56 92.15
+Total of other liabilities 64.06 73.21

 - a.
 For Solvency II, subordinated loans were valued by discounting payments of interest and capital at riskfree interest rates.
 The basis differs from that used in the statutory accounts, which valued subordinated liabilities at nominal value. - b.
 Provisions for other risks and charges include the provisions for taxation and the other provisions.

 The provisions for taxation include the Company's best estimate of income tax liabilities for financial years for which a definitive taxation assessment has not yet been received from the fiscal authorities and final unpaid tax liabilities.
-Advance tax payments are recognized under the category "Any other assets". - c.
-Creditors are valued at settlement value for both the Statutory Accounts and Solvency II.
+Advance tax payments are recognized under the category "Any other assets".